-DnaA binds ATP and ADP with high affinity (K_D of 30 nm and 1 μM respectively) (Sekimizu, Bramhill, and Kornberg, 1987) however only the ATP nucleotide bound form is active in replication (Yung, Crooke, and Kornberg, 1990).
-It is the oscillations in the various forms of DnaA that are speculated to coordinate the precise timing of DNA replication initiation (Kurokawa et al., 1999).
-The intrinsic DNA dependent ATPase activity of DnaA is following replication activated initiation and this activity is stimulated by the sliding clamp, a ring shaped dimmer of the β subunit of DNA polymerase III (Katayama et al., 1998) and requires the Hda protein (Kato and Katayama, 2001).
-Hda has been shown to directly interact with the β subunit of DNA polymerase III (Su'etsugu et al., 2004).
+DnaA binds ATP and ADP with high affinity ( $K_D$ of 30 nm and 1 μM respectively) (Sekimizu, Bramhill, and Kornberg, 1987) however only the ATP nucleotide bound form is active in replication (Yung, Crooke, and Kornberg, 1990). the oscillations in the various forms of DnaA that speculated to coordinate the precise timing DNA replication initiation (Kurokawa et al., 1999).
+The intrinsic DNA dependent ATPase activity of following replication initiation activated and activity is stimulated by the sliding clamp, a ring shaped dimmer of the $\beta$ subunit of DNA polymerase III (Katayama et al., 1998) and requires the Hda protein (Kato and Katayama, Hda has been shown to directly interact with the $\beta$ subunit of DNA polymerase III (Su'etsugu et al., 2004).
 This regulation of the nucleotide bound forms of DnaA has been termed RIDA for regulatory inactivation of DnaA (Katayama et al., 1998).

-The abundance of the DnaA protein in the cell is also tightly regulated and dnaA gene expression is correlated with the initiation mass which is defined as the cell mass at the time of initiation divided by the number of origins initiated (Lobner-Olesen et al., 1989). to be The initiation mass is also affected by the introduction of high affinity DnaA plasmids with binding sites Hansen, 1999).
-(Christensen, Atlung, and Several mechanisms are exploited to regulate the availability of DnaA to participate in an initiation reaction (Katayama, Fujimitsu, and Oqawa, 2001).
-The dnaA gene is autoregulated (Atlung, Clausen, and Hansen, 1985;Braun, O'Day, and Wright, 1985) by binding of the protein to a DnaA box located between the two dnaA promoters.
-The dnaA promoter is also controlled through an interaction with the membrane because along with oric, the hemimethylated dnaA promoter remains sequestered at the membrane for an average of four fold longer than any other region on the E. coli chromosome (Campbell and Kleckner, 1990).
+The abundance of the DnaA protein in the cell is also tightly regulated and dnaA gene expression is correlated with the initiation mass which is defined as the cell mass at the time of initiation divided by the number of origins initiated (Lobner-Olesen et al., 1989). initiation mass is also affected by the introduction of affinity DnaA with high binding sites plasmids and (Christensen, Atlung, Hansen, 1999).
+Several mechanisms are exploited to regulate the availability of DnaA to participate in an initiation reaction (Katayama, 2001).
+The Fujimitsu, and Ogawa, dnaA gene is autoregulated (Atlung, Clausen, and Hansen, 1985; Braun, O'Day, and Wright, 1985) by binding of the protein to a DnaA box located between the two dnaA promoters. promoter is also controlled through an interaction with the membrane because along with oriC, the hemimethylated dnaA promoter remains sequestered at the membrane for an average of four fold longer than any other region on the E. coli chromosome (Campbell and Kleckner, 1990).
 There are three hundred predicted DnaA boxes in the E. coli genome but one sequence called datA that encodes five high affinity DnaA boxes is capable of cooperatively binding approximately 370 DnaA molecules (Kitagawa et al., 1996).
 Mutations in this region alter the control of initiation (Ogawa et al., 2002) and it has been proposed that this is a mechanism to prevent binding of DnaA to the weakest affinity binding site in the origin (R3), the only DnaA box that is not protected by DnaA throughout the cell-cycle until the replication initiation event (Samitt et al., 1989).

 Protein localization in the bacterial cell through out the cell cycle is of great interest.
-It is estimated that there is approximately 800 - 2000 DnaA molecules per E. coli cell and DnaA can be recovered in the particulate (membrane) fractions of non-overproducing strains (Sekimizu, Yung, and Kornberg, 1988).
+It is estimated that there is approximately 800 - 2000 DnaA molecules per E. coli cell and DnaA can be recovered in the particulate fractions of non-overproducing strains (membrane) (Sekimizu, Yung, and Kornberg, 1988).
 Experiments have implicated acidic phospholipids in a fluid bilayer in the presence of ATP, oriC DNA and the replication enzymes in promoting an exchange of ADP-DnaA to ATP-DnaA bound to DnaA (Sekimizu and Kornberg, 1988; Crooke, Castuma, and Kornberg, 1992).
 Mutations have been made in DnaA that prevent the functional interaction with phospolipids and map to domain three of the protein (Hase et al., 1998).
-In whole cells, immunofluoresecence immunogold electron microscopy and microscopy eventually localized DnaA at the membrane and it has been speculated that by being localized to the membrane the DnaA protein itself may play a role in directing proper chromosome inheritance (Newman and Crooke, 2000).
+In whole cells, immunogold electron microscopy and immunofluoresecence microscopy eventually localized DnaA at the membrane and it has been speculated that by being localized to the membrane the DnaA protein itself may play a role in directing proper chromosome inheritance (Newman and Crooke, 2000).